Geraldo (footballer, born 1974)

-Geraldo Moreira da Silva Júnior, better known as Geraldo (Duque de Caxias, 6 February 1974) is a Brazilian footballer who acts as the attacking midfielder.
-He currently plays for Volta Redonda.
+Geraldo Moreira da Silva Júnior, better known as Geraldo (Duque de Caxias, 6 February 1974) is a Brazilian former professional footballer who played as an attacking midfielder.

 Career

-Gerard has served in several clubs: Vasco EC (Sergipe), Confiança, Vitória de Guimarães, Atlético Paranaense, Bahia, Al Shabab, Sport, Coritiba and Náutico.
+Gerard served in several clubs: Vasco EC (Sergipe), Confiança, Vitória de Guimarães, Atlético Paranaense, Bahia, Al Shabab, Sport, Coritiba and Náutico.

-Arriving at the Náutico, caused controversy because it had been the idol archrival Sport in 2001, but was dismissed in 2005 for being with a football below expectations.
+Arriving at Náutico, caused controversy because he had been the idol of archrival Sport in 2001, but was dismissed in 2005 for being below expectations on the field.

-In 2009, he was hired by the Ceará to the disputes of the League of Ceará, Ceará, where he led the runner-up, even more so in the same year one of the biggest victory of the athlete, got together with a group players focused on the goal that was to take the Ceará the elite of Brazilian football and do not reach (club and athlete) to a financial arrangement for the Geraldo will Itumbiara.
+In 2009, he was hired by the Ceará to the disputes of the League of Ceará, Ceará, where he led the runner-up, even more so in the same year one of the biggest victory of the athlete, got together with group players focused on the goal that was to take the Ceará the elite of Brazilian football and do not reach (club and athlete) to a financial arrangement for the Geraldo will Itumbiara.

-In 2010, played in the Campeonato Goiano by Itumbiara was not any better in their presentations, the team was not going well, until the Ceará hired to try repairing your midfield has failed in the 2010 World Cup squads.
+In 2010, Itumbiara played in the Campeonato Goiano and was not any better in their presentations; the team was not going well until Ceará hired Geraldo to try to repair their midfield, which had failed in the 2010 World Cup squads.